 PDCCH occasion: A time duration (i.e. one or a consecutive number of symbols) during which the MAC entity is configured to monitor the PDCCH.

+RedCap UE: A UE with reduced capabilities as defined in TS 38.306 [5].

+Editor’s NOTE: The terminology for RedCap will be aligned with other specifications (e.g. 38.306/38.331).

 Serving Cell: A PCell, a PSCell, or an SCell in TS 38.331 [5].

 Sidelink transmission information: Sidelink transmission information included in a SCI for a SL-SCH transmission as specified in clause 8.3 and 8.4 of TS 38.212 [9] consists of Sidelink HARQ information including NDI, RV, Sidelink process ID, HARQ feedback enabled/disabled indicator, Sidelink identification information including cast type indicator, Source Layer-1 ID and Destination Layer-1 ID, and Sidelink other information including CSI request, a priority, a communication range requirement and Zone ID.